sea-bass/nanobind-viser-repro/README.md

 # nanobind-viser-repro

+This repo is a minimal reproduction example for https://github.com/nerfstudio-project/viser/issues/518

 NOTE: You may want to do this all in a virtual environment.

 To reproduce this example, you should first [install nanobind](https://nanobind.readthedocs.io/en/latest/installing.html).